vicident/optimize-net/README.md

 We can also provide a function to compute the amount of memory used by the network in bytes, which allows us to check the amount of saved memory.
+It decomposes the total amount of memory in three fields:
+* total memory used by the outputs of each module
+* total memory used by the internal buffers of each module
-To count the only the memory used by the `output` state variables of each module, pass the option `{countBuffers=false}`.
+* total memory used by the weights and gradWeights of each module.

 Here is an example